 More Party Planning Ideas & Advice

 Every good host or hostess is responsible for those drinking at their party.
 Be aware of guests who have had too much to drink, cut them off when necessary and arrange for designated drivers.
-Also, have a few non-alcoholic drink, or mocktails, available for non-drinking guests.
+Also, have a few non-alcoholic drinks, or mocktails, available for non-drinking guests.